fauxtix/StampCollectorApp/README.en.md

 - **Exchange Mode:** Mark stamps as available for exchange.
 - **Registering Exchanges:** Easily record a stamp exchange with another collector.
 After selecting a stamp for exchange, fill in the collector's name and contact information, and add notes if desired.
 The app keeps a full history of all exchanges for future reference.
 - **Notes and Details:** Record detailed information about each stamp and collection.
+- **Interactive dashboard:** View statistics and summaries through charts and indicators, with advanced filters by Category, Collection, and Country.
+Allows for personalized analysis of your collection data.

+---
+## 📊 Dashboard

+The dashboard page provides an overview of your stamp collection, displaying metrics such as:

+- Total number of stamps, collections, categories, and exchanges;
+- Pie charts for stamps by category, by collection, and by country;
+- Exchange activity over the last 12 months.

+**Filtering options:**
+Use the filters at the top of the dashboard to display data according to:

+- **Category**: Shows only stamps from the selected category.
+- **Collection**: Filters statistics for a specific collection.
+- **Country**: Allows viewing only stamps from a particular country.

+After choosing your desired filters, tap **"Apply filters"** to update the charts and indicators.
+To return to the global view, simply use the **"Clear filters"** option.

 ---
 ## 🔄 About Registering Exchanges

 The app allows you to register stamp exchanges with other collectors easily: